dario1210/Anon-Confessions/README.md

 ### 5. **Generate Swagger Documentation** (Optional)

-If you want to use Swagger UI for API documentation and testing:
+To use Swagger UI for API documentation and testing, generate the Swagger docs:

-1. Run the following commands:

 #### Using `make`